AFLplusplus/LibAFL/CONTRIBUTING.md

 For bugs, feel free to open issues or contact us directly.
 Thank you for your support. <3

+## On AI Assistance

+We do not accept contributions with any form of AI assistance.
+The licensing of the information produced by these tools is not yet clear, and there are certain moral issues that make us uneasy.
+As a result, we cannot accept these contributions and will close PRs which seem to use AI assistance.

+We explicitly and universally do not consent to any research study which makes contributions utilizing AI assistance.

 ## Pull Request Guideline

 Even though we will gladly assist you in finishing up your PR, try to: